CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 ![](../../assets/img/contents/calendar-4.png)

-The calendar above is well suited to be placed in a sidebar.<br/>
+The calendar above is well suited to be placed in a sidebar.
 Notice how we are displaying the dates that have cloned pages in a different color and how that cell is linked to an archive\_view (daily archive) of the template that can be used to display all pages belonging to a particular day in a list-view.

 If we wish, we can display the names and links of pages right within the table cell they fall in by creating a bigger table.